Will Copper Turn My Wrist Turn Green

 The world's oldest medical texts, the Eber Papyrus, states, "Treat inflammation with pulverized copper".
 Today, thousands of years later, pharmacies around the world offer copper bracelets as a safe first aid for joint pains.

-Green wrist occurances vary depending on the body chemistry of the wearer and, if desired, are easily washed off.
-Many expect an occassional green mark to show that the copper "is working".
+Green wrist occurrences vary depending on the body chemistry of the wearer and, if desired, are easily washed off.
+Many expect an occasional green mark to show that the copper "is working".

 Copper combines with sweat, and forms compounds called chelates which are assimilated by the body.
 Green deposits occur when chelates are formed faster then they are absorbed.